MyersMade/PiSerialCrashTest/README.md

                 uint x = await storeAsyncTask;
 ```

-This works properly in the Windows Desktop environment, but the line above is what appears to cause the Windows IOT Core enviroment to hang.
+This works properly in the Windows Desktop environment, but the line above is what appears to cause the Windows IOT Core environment to hang.